 Even though Newspapers are fading away, there are still some great ones, like the Wall Street Journal, the New York Times, the Chicago Tribune, the LA Times, and the Washington Post.

-When Jamie asked if I would like a tour of the Post, I said hell yes, who wouldn’t want to visit the place where Bob Woodward and Carl Bernstein brought Nixon down?
+Who wouldn’t want to visit the place where Bob Woodward and Carl Bernstein brought a President down?

-Upon our arrival, we discovered a big lineup at the door, but because the guards recognized Jamie, they waved us on through.
+Upon our arrival, we discovered a big lineup at the door, but because Jamie used to work there, the guards recognized her, and they waved us on through.

 When we got to what I believe was the third floor, she showed me the desks where Woodward and Berstein had sat as they unraveled Watergate.
 Wow, how cool was that?

-Another thing that she showed me that I found amazing was the evergreen room.
+Another thing that I found amazing was that they had this room called the Evergreen room.

 What, I said, “Are you telling me that all the stories in the great Washington Post aren’t current?”
 “Nope,” she said; “In fact, some may be a couple of years old, but they don’t read old; that’s why they call them evergreens.”
 Color me shocked.

 On the way out, I noticed that the line at the door had grown even longer.
 Surprisingly, though they weren’t lined up to see the inner workings of the Washington Post, they were watching the teletype as it printed out the news from around the world.
 (See photo on top)

 Unlike radio folks, tired of putting another roll of paper in the machine or unjamming it, they found it amazing.